ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### Model design patterns

-Five patterns are used in the models of the Exchange MAPI Protocol Test Suites package including SynchronousProtocols, AbstractIdentifiers, Server Initialization Pattern, Check Return Value, and Helper File Pattern.
+The five patterns are used in the models of the Exchange MAPI Protocol Test Suites package including SynchronousProtocols, AbstractIdentifiers, Server Initialization Pattern, Check Return Value, and Helper File Pattern.